-- 1. Chapter quizzes make up one third of your final grade. - 2.
-Two exams -- a midterm project and a final exam -- contribute another third of your final grade. - 3.
-Assignments add the last one third.
+- 1. Six projects (short essays, data assignments, discussions) make up 40% of your final grade. - 2.
+Chapter quizzes make up 20% of your final grade. - 3.
+A final exam contributes another 20% of your final grade. - 4.
+Other assignments add the remaining 20%.
 Importantly, some of these assignments are for participation credit (such as some discussion threads and selected exercises), but nevertheless are crucial contributions to your final grade.

 The final grade will be curved such that roughly 25% of the class achieve an A. (This means that your current standing in "Grades" will be only an indication.
 You will receive curved current standing grades after midterm project and before final exam).
 Absolutely no late submissions will be accepted.
-To pass the class successfully, you have to work on all three categories.
-Be on top of due dates!
+To pass the class successfully, be on top of these due dates, all of which will be posted in your class calendar.
 Active, regular participation is crucial for success in the course!
+Please note as well that all due dates are on a Sunday.
+The final exam is the only exception to this rule.
+This does not mean that you should work on Sundays!
+Please feel free to submit work on Friday or earlier.
+However, students in the past clearly preferred to have the option to work on the weekend.